 Center for Urban Education

-Canisius College and the National Urban Alliance for Effective Education (NUA) have partnered to create a new Center for Urban Education.
+Canisius University and the National Urban Alliance for Effective Education (NUA) have partnered to create a new Center for Urban Education.
 Housed in the college’s School of Education & Human Services, the Center for Urban Education will work to enhance the quality of teaching and learning in urban schools across Western New York.
 The Center supports NUA’s mission to substantiate an irrefutable belief in the capacity of all public school children to achieve the high intellectual performances demanded in higher education and the workplace.The Center's goals include producing significant and sustainable improvements in teacher education by emphasizing content knowledge, research-based pedagogy, teacher recruitment and retention, professional development, mentorship and networking opportunities for new and current teaching professionals.

-The Canisius College Writing Center is a resource for anyone to bring their writing and receive one-on-one peer tutoring.
+The Canisius University Writing Center is a resource for anyone to bring their writing and receive one-on-one peer tutoring.
 The writing center is staffed with trained Canisius students that are willing to help with any stage of the writing process.
 Examples of common writing center appointments include: Understanding an assignment, developing a thesis, brainstorming ideas, outlining, assisting with proofreading, analyzing evidence for an argument, working on long projects.
 Appointments are 30 minutes long and can be made online.